ttulka/java-samples/ddd-ecommerce-example/README.md

 **Configuration** assemblies the Service as a single component.
 - Has dependencies to all inner layers.
 - Can be implemented by Spring's context `@Configuration` or simply by object composition.
-- Implements the Dependency inversion principle.
+- Implements the Dependency Inversion Principle.

 **Gateways** create the published API of the service.
- - Driving Adapters in the Hexagonal architecture.
+ - Driving Adapters in the Hexagonal Architecture.
  - REST, SOAP, or web Controllers,
  - Event Listeners,
  - CLI.

 **Use-Cases** are entry points to the service capabilities and together with **Entities** form the _Domain API_.
-- Ports in the Hexagonal architecture.
+- Ports in the Hexagonal Architecture.

 _Domain Implementation_ fulfills the business capabilities with particular technologies.
-- Driven Adapters in the Hexagonal architecture.
+- Driven Adapters in the Hexagonal Architecture.
 - Tools and libraries,
 - persistence,
 - external interfaces access.